syrianarchive/sudanesearchive-investigations/investigations/omdurman.md

 Zaki Magdi Zaki, a 25 year old man, left his home on June 30th to participate in the million march in the city of Omdurman, according an [interview](https://www.facebook.com/sotalsora2019/posts/473441806573049) his family gave to Al Sudani newspaper.
 He never came home.
 In the interview, the family says they searched for him at police stations, hospitals, morgues for days… but he was never found.

-Twelve days later, on June 12, his body was identified in the morgue of the Omdurman Hospital, according to a [report](https://www.facebook.com/Sudandoctorscommittee/posts/2372888709663698) by the CCSD.
+Twelve days later, on July 12, his body was identified in the morgue of the Omdurman Hospital, according to a [report](https://www.facebook.com/Sudandoctorscommittee/posts/2372888709663698) by the CCSD.
 He had suffered a gunshot wound to the head.
 The report also expressed apologies by the CCSD, saying “CCSD’s field office provided the information in time.
 However, administrative circumstances hindered the publication at the time.”

 It remains unclear whether Zaki Magdi Zaki is the same unidentified protest victim reported in initial statements, or whether there is another unidentified victim.
 The Sudanese Archive contacted the CCSD for clarity, but was not able to confirm.
 As such, it can be determined based on these sources that at least eight people were killed during the Omdurman protest on June 30th, although there could be more victims.